Ready to take a trip down memory lane? Explore the 90s design trends that are making a mark on the design world right now.

 The 90s was a decade defined by many different genres and styles.
 From the underground music scenes of punk, grunge and rave to pop culture moments such as Clueless and Tamagotchis, the 90s were a melting pot of different trends.
 With the creation of Photoshop 1.0 for Macintosh in 1990, the evolution of 90s design had a huge impact on not just the decade in question, but also the graphic design trends that continue to re-emerge.

 While most 90s trends were centred around music and fashion, many movements happened simultaneously, often contradicting each other in their design styles.
-Whether you favored Nirvana's grunge aesthetic or the bubblegum pop of Britney Spears, one thing’s for sure: the 90s was all about experimenting with design and throwing the 'classic' rules out the window.
+Whether you favored Nirvana’s grunge aesthetic or the bubblegum pop of Britney Spears, one thing’s for sure: the 90s was all about experimenting with design and throwing the ‘classic’ rules out the window.
+Learn more about 90s design.

 Plenty of 90s trends have made a comeback over the last few years, with many brands, artists and designers embracing nostalgia in their marketing, products and design.
 Some of the world’s biggest brands have begun revisiting 90s pop culture in their advertising, and experimenting with iconic 90s design styles, such as grunge, Memphis Style and anti design.